pavluchenkor/iDryer-Unit/readme_en.md

 ### 1. Enabling iDryer Configuration:

-Add a line to include the `iDryer.cfg` configuration file in your `printer.cfg` file:
+Add a line to the `printer.cfg` file to include the `iDryer.cfg` configuration file:

 ```ini
 [include iDryer.cfg]